secdoc/AI-Agent-Skills/README.md

 **Triggers when** you ask how a routing protocol actually works, need a layer-by-layer walk through the OSI or TCP/IP models and their protocols, are troubleshooting by layer, are designing or reviewing a topology from campus three-tier to spine-leaf — and in teaching contexts: Network+ and CCNA study questions trigger it too.

 **What it will not do:** it does not answer strategy and market questions — those are `networking-architecture`'s trigger space, and this skill defers to it rather than overlapping.
+Product-specific firewall implementation — building the actual rules, NAT, and routing on OPNsense, pfSense, or UniFi — belongs to `firewall-platform-engineering`, which builds on the protocol mechanics this skill owns.

 **Reference files:**